Selective Reviews of Bandit Problems in AI via a Statistical View: Bandit Algorithms

-Assuming that the optimal arm is denoted by $k^*$, the criterion for the optimal sequence of actions $\{A_t\}_{t \in [T]}$ is to minimize the cumulative regret, defined as:

-To achieve minimal regret, the agent must resolve the exploration-exploitation dilemma.
-Specifically, the agent must decide whether to "exploit" the current information by pulling the arm with the highest known average reward to maximize immediate payoff, or to "explore" arms with greater uncertainty, which may lead to discovering a better strategy and securing higher returns in the long run.
+To achieve minimal regret defined in \eqref{def_reg}, the~agent must resolve the exploration–exploitation dilemma.
+Specifically, the~agent must decide whether to ``exploit'' the current information by pulling the arm with the highest known average reward to maximize immediate payoff or~to ``explore'' arms with greater uncertainty, which may lead to discovering a better strategy and securing higher returns in the long run.

-Let $v$ be a stochastic bandit and define $\Delta_k(v)=\mu^*(v)-\mu_k(v)$ as the \textit{suboptimality gap} of action $k$.
+Let $v$ be a stochastic bandit and define $\Delta_k(v)=\mu^*(v)-\mu_k(v)$ as the \textit{{suboptimality gap}} of action $k$.
 Let $S_k(t)=\sum_{s=1}^t{I}\{A_s=k\}$ represent the number of times arm $k$ has been selected up to round $t$.
-The cumulative regret can be decomposed as follows, which is useful to derive the regret upper bounds. \begin{lemma}[Regret decomposition lemma] For any policy $\pi$ and stochastic bandit $v$, we have
+The~cumulative regret can be decomposed as follows, which is useful to derive the regret upper bounds. \begin{Lemma}[Regret decomposition lemma] For any policy $\pi$ and stochastic bandit $v$, we have